-Once a person decides they no longer want to struggle with an addiction, access to the resources they need should be readily available.
-The road to recovery is a difficult one that should not be encumbered with worries about paying for treatment.
+Once a person decides they no longer want to struggle with an addiction, access to the necessary resources should be readily available.
+The road to recovery is difficult and should not be encumbered with worries about paying for treatment.

 Expensive professional rehabilitation services may deter some from seeking the care they need.
-Fortunately, alcohol and drug rehab insurance coverage are available through marketplace plans.
+Fortunately, alcohol and drug rehab insurance coverage is available through marketplace plans.

 The Cost of Drug Addiction Coverage

-The cost of a rehab program for drug addiction varies depending on a number of factors such as:
+The cost of a rehab program for drug addiction varies depending on several factors such as: